Charles Marr: Political career

 Marr commenced his political career by winning the Nationalist Party endorsement for the seat of Parkes from the incumbent Bruce Smith, and easily won the seat in the 1919 general election.

 In October 1927, he urged the Australian parliament not to highlight the past mistreatment of indigenous Australians, in order to preserve the White Australia policy:

-In 1929, as an honorary minister in the Bruce–Page Government, Marr was sent to represent Australia at the League of Nations.
+In 1929, as an honorary minister in the Bruce–Page government, Marr was sent to represent Australia at the League of Nations.
 On the journey to Europe he developed a friendship with Amanullah Khan, the recently deposed king of Afghanistan; they conversed in French.
 He subsequently gave an account of their meetings to an Australian correspondent.

 Marr lost the seat of Parkes to Edward McTiernan at the 1929 federal election.
 However, he regained Parkes at a 1931 by-election when McTiernan resigned to join the High Court of Australia and held the seat until 1943, initially as a Nationalist and later as a member of the United Australia Party.
 Marr held a number of cabinet posts in the Bruce and Lyons governments, including Home and Territories, Works and Railways, Health and Repatriation.

 Personal life

 Marr died in the Sydney suburb of Pymble, survived by his wife, two sons and two daughters.
-He was made a knight of the Royal Victorian Order in 1934 for his role in organising the Australian tour of the Duke of Gloucester.
+He was made a Knight Commander of the Royal Victorian Order in 1934 for his role in organising the Australian tour of the Duke of Gloucester.